R. Scott Hawley: Early life and education

 Hawley was born in the US Naval Hospital in Naples, Italy.
 He graduated from high school in Castro Valley, California.
 He attended the University of California, Riverside as an undergraduate from 1971 to 1975, and graduated with a degree in biology.
 Hawley's scientific research as an undergraduate working in the lab of Dean Parker, which culminated in his first scientific publication in 1975.
 Hawley did doctoral work with Larry Sandler at the University of Washington in Seattle, Washington, where he began his career-long interest in chromosome pairing.
 After finishing his PhD in 1979, Hawley secured a Helen Hay Whitney Postdoctoral Fellowship to study with Kenneth Tartof at the Institute for Cancer Research in Philadelphia, Pennsylvania.

 Career

 Hawley's was appointed in 1982 as an assistant professor in the Departments of Genetics and Molecular Biology at the Albert Einstein College of Medicine in New York.
 He was granted tenure and promoted to an associate professor in 1988.
 In 1991 he moved his lab to the University of California, Davis as professor.
 In 2001 he accepted a position as investigator at the Stowers Institute for Medical Research in Kansas City, Missouri.
 In conjunction with this position, he is also a professor of physiology with tenure at the University of Kansas Medical School in Kansas City, Kansas and an adjunct professor of biology at the University of Missouri in Kansas City, Missouri.
-From 2011 to 2019 Hawley served as the dean of the graduate school of the Stowers Institute and now holds the title of founding dean emeritus.
+From 2011 to 2019 Hawley served as the dean of the Graduate School of the Stowers Institute and later held the title of founding dean emeritus.